 But, what even is a midge fly?
 And how can you reduce them on your property?

 Midges refer to several species of small, non-mosquito flies.
-To get more specific, midges come from the family Chironomidae (referring to midges) in the order Diptera (referring to flies overall).
-There are two main species – Chironomidae and Chaoboridae.
+To get more specific, most common midges include the family Chironomidae (midges) and Chaoboridae (phantom midges) in the order Diptera (referring to flies overall).

 Now, to put that in terms that are more useful, midges are small, dainty flies (although some species can be bulkier) with one pair of long, narrow wings, and long, skinny legs.
 Males tend to have feathery antennae used to hear the high-pitched sounds emitted by the female’s wings.